253% ROI on Social Automation: How to Measure What Your Software Is Actually Doing

 1. Engagement rate — not follower count

-Engagement rate is interactions divided by reach, expressed as a percentage.
+Engagement rate is interactions (likes, comments, shares, saves) divided by reach, expressed as a percentage.
 A business with 2,000 followers and a 6% engagement rate is performing better than one with 20,000 followers at 0.4%.
-Benchmark: 1–3% is average.
-Above 3% is strong.
-Below 1% is a signal to change content strategy before scaling volume.
+Follower count is a vanity metric.
+Engagement rate tells you whether your content is landing.

 2. Lead quality from social — tracked via UTM

-Tag every link you post on social with UTM parameters.
+This is the metric most businesses skip, and skipping it makes every other metric meaningless.
+Tag every link you post on social with UTM parameters (utm_source, utm_medium, utm_campaign).
 Track these in Google Analytics or your CRM.
 At 30-day intervals, you can see exactly how many visitors social is sending, which platforms are converting, and what the lead quality looks like compared to other channels.
-Without UTMs, you are guessing.

 3. Response time consistency